dsonnet/vagrant-magento2.3.0-alpha-CE/Readme.md

 ### Project path

+<b>Use shortcurt ``magento`` to use bin/magento CLI.</b> This shortcut allow you to use binary as www-data user and prevent error on permissions.

 Don't forget to add vagrant IP and host name in your /etc/hosts file or C:\WINDOWS\system32\drivers\etc\hosts:<br>
 ```
 192.168.33.100  magento-ce.com